-Explore the best trails near Newport with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Newport with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 I did this on a frosty day in December.
 I was recovering from the flu, so I was planning on doing a couple of miles, and quitting, but it was so lovely, I went all of the way in and out.
 One of the things I like about this hike is the fact that you don't need to drive for three hours on a rocky track to get there.
 It's paved road most of the way.
 The trail is easy to find, and easy to follow.
 It loops around the shore of the lake, so you almost always have a nice view.
 Even with snow on the trail, it was easy going most of the way.
 There are a couple of camp sites along the route.
 It looks like a pleasant place to have an overnight camp in better weather.